matheussantanads/matheussantana.com.br/README.md

 The project is currently hosted in [htpps://www.matheussantana.com.br](https://www.matheussantana.com.br).

 If you try to access the root domain [(htpps://matheussantana.com.br)](https://matheussantana.com.br).
-You will notice that it does, because Azure Static Web Apps is in a previous version and does not have support for the root domain.
+You will notice that it is not possible, because Azure Static Web Apps is in a previous version and does not have support for the root domain.

 ## 🤔 But... 💡
 In order to get around the "problem" of website unavailability in the root domain we can use some DNS tricks and the help of Cloudflare as shown in the [article](https://burkeholland.github.io/posts/static-app-root-domain/) of [Burke Holland](https://burkeholland.github.io/resume/).
 In the article he shows how to set up a root domain for Azure Static Web Apps while we don't have official support for that feature yet.